150 YEARS STRONG

 Louise Langford (1861–1890)

-Louise’s family moved from Utica, New York, to Minnesota in 1867; after her father’s death of consumption in 1869, Louise and her mother moved back to her mother’s family, in Catskill, New York.
+Louise’s family moved from Utica, New York, to Minnesota in 1867.
+After her father’s death of consumption in 1869, Louise and her mother moved back to her mother’s family in Catskill, New York.
 When Louise took the job at Columbia, her mother joined her and her coworkers living in a boarding house in New York City.
 Louise stayed at Columbia, shelflisting and cataloging, until her early death in 1890.

-Alice Ayers wrote to Dewey in 1929, “What good times and what profitable times we had in New York.
+Alice Ayers wrote to Dewey in 1929: “What good times and what profitable times we had in New York.
 It was an unusually congenial group of girls and the presence of Mrs. Langford added much to our happiness at the house, and then you made conditions so pleasant at the Library that our first year in “business” was a delightful one.
 I have a heart pang every time I think of the passing of our sweet Louie.
 I was very fond of her.”

-Helen (Nellie) Page (1860–1933)
+Helen “Nellie” Page (1860–1933)

 Born in Rockford, Illinois, Nellie worked at Columbia in shelflisting and cataloging from 1883 to 1885.
-At Columbia she met Walter Gillette Bates, whom she married in 1887.
-They traveled in the U.S., seeking a healthful spot for him while pursuing their studies and trying to find a job teaching or in a library.
+At Columbia, she met Walter Gillette Bates, and they she married in 1887.
+They traveled the U.S., seeking a healthful spot for him while pursuing their studies and trying to find a job teaching or in a library.
 Walter died in 1893, and Nellie fulfilled their joint dream by getting a PhD in economics from the University of Wisconsin in 1896.
 She was the first American woman to earn her PhD in economics.
 (Claire H. Hammond, “American Women and the Professionalization of Economics” Review of Social Economy, 51:3 (Fall 1993), pp. 347-370, esp.
 358-360.)

-Martha Goddard Tyler (1861–1933) was born May 7, 1861, in Natal, South Africa, now known as KwaZulu-Natal, to missionary parents.
-She returned to the United States in 1877 and attended Wellesley from 1878 to 1883.
-After working for Columbia, in charge of binding and duplicates, from 1883 to 1885, she moved to St. Johnsbury, Vermont, where one of her brothers lived, and her father retired to in 1889.
+Marth was born May 7, 1861, in Natal, South Africa, now known as KwaZulu-Natal, to missionary parents.
+She returned to the U.S. in 1877 and attended Wellesley from 1878 to 1883.
+After working for Columbia in charge of binding and duplicates from 1883 to 1885, she moved to St. Johnsbury, Vermont, where one of her brothers lived and her father retired to in 1889.
 In 1890, she became the curator of the museum of natural history built by Franklin Fairbanks of St. Johnsbury.
-In 1897, she married Matthew Henry Buckham (1832-1910) President of the University of Vermont, 1871–1910.
+In 1897, she married Matthew Henry Buckham (1832–1910), president of the University of Vermont, from 1871 to 1910.
 Martha lived with Buckham in Burlington, Vermont, and served as a member of the Vermont board of library commissioners among other civic duties.
 She had one daughter, Laura Buckham (1903–1981), who had a PhD from Radcliffe and taught French at Sweet Briar.

 Bibliographical notes

 On Dewey’s work at Columbia: Henry R. Tedder, “Mr. Melvil Dewey’s Work at Columbia College,” “The Library Chronicle,” vol. 1, Nov-Dec 1884, p.
 186-191.
-Collection statistics from Winifred Lindeman, “History of the Columbia University Library, 1876-1926” (New York, Columbia PhD thesis, 1959), p.
+Collection statistics from Winifred Lindeman, “History of the Columbia University Library, 1876-1926 (New York, Columbia PhD thesis, 1959), p.
 118. Henry Watson Kent, [Address on the early days of the Columbia College School of Library Economy], 5 January 1937, typed manuscript, 9 pages.
 Rare Book & Manuscript Library, Columbia University Libraries, Columbiana Manuscripts, Series II, box 8, folder 12, includes a view of the Half-Dozen at work.

 Dewey’s correspondence with Alice Freeman is in box 31, Melvil Dewey Papers, Rare Book & Manuscript Library, Columbia University Libraries.
 Correspondence with all the Half-Dozen except for Louise Langford is in box 18.
 Additional biographical data is largely from Findagrave.com, Ancestry.com, and the “Wellesley College Record, 1875-1912” (Wellesley, Massachusetts, The college, 1912).
-More detail will be available later this year on my blog, Women in the Stacks.
+More detail will be available later this year on my blog, Women in the Stacks